sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/00 Basic Concept/README.md

 And cmake funtions use **lower_cases** for naming, such as add_compile_options(), find_package(), etc.

 The cmake funtion has two major classes, multi-command funtion and single command.
-The single command format is **funtion(TARGET paramater1, paramater2, paramater3.....)**.
+The single command format is **funtion(paramater1, paramater2, paramater3.....)**.
-Maybe a funtion has TARGET, or maybe not.
+(Usually, funtion has a TARGET at patamater1, or maybe not.)
 Further, as we mentioned before, the paramaters are only STRING type which is need quotation mark.

 ### comments